FAQs

 Please click here to access PAWS tutorials created by the Office of Records and Registration.

-Course tuition and payment options can be viewed on OSGP’s site.
-Students receive e-bill invoices monthly and payment due date by way of their TCNJ email address.
+Course tuition and payment options can be viewed on OSOP’s site.
+Students receive e-bill invoices monthly from the Office of Student Accounts, and the payment due date is sent to their TCNJ email address.
 Please consult TCNJ’s billing calendar for important dates and deadlines.
-Finally, questions about tuition and tuition payment can be emailed directly to the Office of Student Accounts at stuaccts@tcnj.edu.
-Please consult this handout on how to view and pay for your bill in PAWS.
+Questions about tuition and tuition payment can be emailed directly to the Office of Student Accounts at stuaccts@tcnj.edu.

 Tuition MUST be received before class commences.
 TCNJ offers three methods of payment.